Parents of shut-down daycare facilities share experiences

 We approached Faith with the request, but she said due to past experiences, she didn’t allow therapists to work at school.
 It was a distraction to other children, she told us.

-When we reported that back, our speech therapist, Cassie, said she found that strange.
-She told us no daycare had ever stopped her from conducting sessions during the day, but she promised she’d work with Faith to help our son.
+When we reported that back to our speech therapist, Cassie, said she found it strange.
+She told us she’d never been stopped from providing services during school, but she promised she’d work with Faith to help our son.

 Unfortunately, it seemed the two were never able to connect – not by phone or email.

-It’s important to acknowledge our son’s speech delay could be the result of a number of issues, not related to daycare, but we did as much as we could on our end: medical tests, a visit to an Ear Nose and Throat doctor, and had his hearing checked.
-Doctors never found an issue.
+It’s important to acknowledge our son’s speech delay could be the result of a number of issues, not related to daycare, but we did as much as we could on our end to figure it out: medical tests, developmental assessments, and hearing screens.
+Doctors never found an obvious problem.

 Other parents have shared their concerns about what their kids really learned during the day in Faith’s care.